laughtrey/cis202/README.md

 ### 5 Review
 >Just review of Chapter 5 with classes and how they operate.
 Creating a student class and some functions.
 >This was a fun refresher!
+I'm also going to start here to strive to comment and document better.